Framework

 High Impact + High Integration

-High-impact work that uses your superpowers.
+High-impact work that integrates with who you are.
 This is where you belong.
 Do more of this.

 Elevation Framework matrix